MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-point-to-site-classic-azure-portal.md

 > * [Azure portal (classic)](vpn-gateway-howto-point-to-site-classic-azure-portal.md)
 >

 You use a Point-to-Site (P2S) VPN gateway to create a secure connection to your virtual network from an individual client computer.
 Point-to-Site VPN connections are useful when you want to connect to your VNet from a remote location.
-For example, when you're telecommuting from home or during a conference.
 When you have only a few clients that need to connect to a VNet, a P2S VPN is a useful solution to use instead of a Site-to-Site VPN.
 A P2S VPN connection is established by starting it from the client computer.

 > [!IMPORTANT]
 > The classic deployment model supports Windows VPN clients only and uses the Secure Socket Tunneling Protocol (SSTP), an SSL-based VPN protocol.
 To support non-Windows VPN clients, you must create your VNet with the Resource Manager deployment model.
 The Resource Manager deployment model supports IKEv2 VPN in addition to SSTP.
 For more information, see [About P2S connections](point-to-site-about.md).